Working Together for a Housed and Healthy Brevard.

 Providing Care for Case Management, both for the client and the case manager.

-In Equity with equitable access to all parts of the Continuum of Care.
+In Access to all parts of the Continuum of Care.

 With those core values, the Housed & Healthy Brevard Strategic Plan 2023-2026, came into focus.